scotteza/duplicate-file-finder/README.md

-# duplicate-file-finder
+# Duplicate File Finder

-Find and list duplicate files
+Find and list duplicates files by name

+# Other Thoughts

+There are probably other utilities that do this.
+This project serves two purposes:
+* Find duplicate files
+* Coding practice